jonathanKingston/refine-page-extension/README.md

 # refine.page

 A web extension for capturing and annotating web page snapshots for labeling and review.
-Similar to Zotero's snapshot functionality, but focused on creating labeled datasets from web pages.
+Create labeled datasets from web pages with high-fidelity snapshots.

 ## Features